 CAPS staff are granted time to invest in liaison relationships with one or more WSU offices serving specific student populations.
 This practice contributes to CAPS' efforts to attract and retain diverse staff and to enhance effectiveness of service to minority-identifying students.
 In a similar spirit, each CAPS intern is paired with a CAPS staff member as a liaison to a WSU office emphasizing service to a diverse student population.
 Identified offices include Multicultural Student Services (MSS); the LGBTQ+ Center; International Programs (IP); and the ROAR (Responsibility, Opportunity, Advocacy and Respect) program, which serves students who have moderate limitations in adaptive behavior and intellectual functioning.
-Additional options being explored include liaising with the Office of Undocumented Initiatives to work with students who themselves are undocumented or who have family members who are undocumented; and Student Support Services, which provides programming for individuals who are first-generation college students, low income, or have a documented disability.
+Other options for liaison roles may be explored if there is interest and need.